virgesmith/pico-crypto-key/README.md

 I'm not a security expert and the device/software is almost certainly not hardened enough for serious use.
 I just did it cos it was there, and I was bored.
 Also, it's not fast, but that might be ok depending on your current lockdown status.
 Most importantly, it works.
 Here's some steps I took towards making it securer:

 - the device is pin protected.
-Only the sha256 hash of the (salted) pin is stored on the device.
+Only the SHA256 hash of the (salted) pin is stored on the device.
-- the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the Pico.
+- the private key is only initialised once a correct pin has been entered, and is a SHA256 hash of the (salted) unique device id.
 So no two devices should have the same key.
 - the private key never leaves the device and is stored only in volatile memory.

-NB This has been tested on both Pico and Pico W boards.
-The latter requires a bit of extra work for the onboard LED to work.
+Pico, Pico W and Tiny2040 boards are known to work.
+Other RP2040 boards have not been tested but are likely to (mostly) work.
+E.g. the Pico W requires the wifi driver purely for the LED (which is connected to the wifi chip) to function (though neither wifi nor bluetooth are enabled.)

 ## Update v1.3.1